 How does the Act affect DOE recipients?

-In accordance with guidance provided by OMB in Memorandum M-22-11, the Buy America Requirement is applicable to Non-Federal Entity prime recipients that are States, Local Governments, Indian Tribes, Territories, Institutions of Higher Education (IHEs), and Non-Profit Organizations.
+In accordance with the guidance provided by OMB the Buy America Requirement is applicable to Non-Federal Entity prime recipients that are States, Local Governments, Indian Tribes, Territories, Institutions of Higher Education (IHEs), and Non-Profit Organizations.
 For-Profit Entities are not included in the definition of Non-Federal Entity when applying the statutory Buy America Requirement to prime recipients of Federal awards.
 Also, Tribal Consultation is required prior to applying the Buy America Requirement to Indian Tribe prime recipients.

 However, the Buy America Requirement is applicable to a For-Profit Entity if: (1) it is a sub-recipient or sub-awardee under an award that contains the Buy America Requirement term and condition, or (2) it is the prime recipient that voluntarily chooses to use domestically sourced iron, steel, manufactured products, and constructions materials by stating so in its proposed application containing an infrastructure project.
 If the For-Profit Entity specifically states that it will comply with the Buy America Requirement in its application and it is selected for award, its award will contain a Buy America Requirement term and condition.